 5. Create A Sense Of Urgency

 If you produce scarcity in eCommerce, people subconsciously feel the need to avoid loss at any cost.
-This is how they may be influenced to purchase your product quickly.
-With scarcity, you convey that only a limited number of products are available, and once they get over, you don’t know when the next batch will arrive.
+This is how they may be influenced to urge them to make a purchase quickly.
+With scarcity, you convey that only a limited number of products are available, and once they are over, you don’t know when the next batch will arrive.

-So, if the customer likes the product, they might purchase it sooner to avoid missing out on it.
-For example, creating and providing time-limited coupons can encourage customers to check out before a particular time.
+So, if the customer likes the product, they might expedite purchasing to avoid missing out on it.
+For example, creating and providing coupons for a limited time can encourage customers to check out before a particular time.

-The customer benefits because they get the product in a reduced amount, and you get the sale in the time frame you’ve decided.
-When the coupon is about to expire, it will create a sense of urgency, and online shoppers are likelier to buy within the designated time.
+The customer benefits because they get the product at a reduced amount, and you get the sale in the time frame you’ve decided.
+This information was last updated recently.
+When the coupon is about to expire, it creates a sense of urgency, and online shoppers are likelier to buy within the designated time.

-So remember to use attractive call-to-action buttons, images, and text!
+So remember to use attractive cta buttons, images, and text!
 They can make all the difference!

 6. The Need For Social Proof

-Adding social proof is one of the best ways to improve the eCommerce conversion rate.
+Adding social proof is one of the best ways to increase your eCommerce conversion.
 When a new visitor approaches your website, an essential feeling they need to feel is trust.
-Unless the visitor doesn’t reach the point of trusting the information you are putting on your landing pages or product pages, they won’t proceed further.
+Unless the visitor trusts the information you put on your landing pages or product pages, they won’t proceed further.

 A study by Nielsen found that 84% of people trusted word-of-mouth information from friends, family, colleagues, and peers the most.
-Thus, this type of advertising or social proof cannot be ignored.
+Thus, this type of advertising or social proof cannot be ignored if you want visitors to complete their purchase.
 So, bring out all the social proof you have collected over the years and

 7. Add A Live Chat Feature

-They will appreciate the experience of instant replies to queries if they need some assistance on your website.
+If they need assistance on your website, they will appreciate the experience of instant replies to queries.
 Simple messages from the chatbot can help make better purchase decisions quickly.
 This is a beneficial feature because live chats can take care of queries 24/7, thus saving your time and finances by investing in a 24/7 customer service team.

 Apart from increasing engagement and sales, they also introduce visitors to new offers and products.